Shaolin Wooden Men: Plot

 Little Mute and the current head abbot of Shaolin seek out the hermit monk.
 The escaped prisoner has killed all those responsible for his imprisonment except the monks of Shaolin, and he is now on his way to destroy the monastery.
 The hermitic monk hands over a book containing the "ultimate" martial arts style, and Little Mute masters this style under the guidance of the current head abbot.
 When the escaped prisoner comes to destroy Shaolin, Little Mute stands ready to defend it against his former instructor.
-It is also revealed that the escaped prisoner was the murderer of Little Mute's father.
-Little Mute reveals that he is not mute, but he swore never to speak until he had found his father's killer.
+When the escaped prisoner uses the same secret punch that killed Little Mute's father, Little Mute reveals that he is not mute; he reveals that he swore never to speak until he had found his father's killer.

 Little Mute counters his opponent's killing techniques, since he knows all of them.
 He creates multiple openings, but fails to exploit them due to the Shaolin nun's teachings, which said never to kill his opponent.
 Despite this, he manages to win.
 He offers to spare his former instructor on the condition that he returns to Shaolin for the remainder of his life.
 The escaped prisoner says that he is beyond salvation, but that it makes him proud that his student has learned so well.
 However, he then makes a final attempt to kill Little Mute.
 He grabs Little Mute from behind and attempts to crush his throat, but Little Mute moves out of the way, and the villain's strike hits his own throat, causing him to kill himself.
 Deprived of its leader, the Green Dragon Gang flees.

 Little Mute returns to the Shaolin monastery and is ordained as a monk.